lukaszlacinski/tornado-globus/README.md

 # tornado-globus
-The sample web app implementing Globus Authentication Handler for Tornado Web Framework
+Globus Authentication Handler for Tornado Web Framework and an example web app showing how to use thehandler.

 ## Install tornado-globus